A Quantum Theory with Non-Collapsing Measurements: Single p-systems

-\emph{Single-copy state reconstruction} -- Both a quantum state $\ket{\psi}$ and a p-state $\ket{\overfrown{\psi}}$ correspond to a unique ray in the Hilbert space of the system but they differ from an operational point of view: the collapse-free theory allows us to reconstruct an unknown p-state $\ket{\overfrown{\psi}}$ from a \emph{single} system.
-To identify the ray in Hilbert space associated with $\ket{\overfrown{\psi}}$, one simply repeats p-measurements of an informationally complete set of observables \citep{prugovecki_information-theoretical_1977,busch_informationally_1991,ivanovic_geometrical_1981} on the given system, without the need of an ensemble. \emph{A fortiori}, an experimenter can tell apart any two distinct non-orthogonal p-states $\ket{\overfrown{\psi}}$ and $\ket{\overfrown{\phi}}$ \emph{with certainty}, even when being presented with a single copy only.
-Successful state reconstruction and discrimination based on a single copy of the unknown state means that p-states should be thought of as directly observable, \emph{classical,} quantities.
-From an ontological point of view, this ``reality'' of p-states removes notorious interpretational issues posed by quantum states.
+Both a quantum state and a p-state correspond to a unique ray in the Hilbert space of the system.
+However, they differ from an operational point of view: the collapse-free theory allows us to reconstruct an unknown p-state $\ket{\psip}$ from a \emph{single} system \cite{busch_is_1997, kent_nonlinearity_2005, aaronson_space_2016}.
+To identify the ray in Hilbert space associated with $\ket{\psip}$, one simply repeats p-measurements of an informationally complete set of observables \cite{prugovecki_information-theoretical_1977,busch_informationally_1991,ivanovic_geometrical_1981} on the given system, without the need for an ensemble.

+What is more, an experimenter can tell apart any two distinct non-orthogonal p-states $\ket{\psip}$ and $\ket{\phi}$ \emph{with certainty}, even when being presented with a single copy only.
+Successful state reconstruction and discrimination based on a single copy of the unknown state means that p-states represent observable, \emph{classical} quantities.
+From an ontological point of view, this ``reality'' of p-states in pQT removes notorious interpretational issues posed by quantum states.

-The absence of a state update after p-measurements means that, effectively, only a \emph{single }dynamical law exists in pQT, described by Axiom ${\cal T}$.
+The absence of state updates after p-measurements means that only a \emph{single }dynamical law exists in pQT, described by Axiom ${\cal T}$.
 Hence, the tension between the unitary dynamics of a quantum system and its ``stochastic'' time evolution caused by measurements is entirely absent in pQT.
-Attempts to eliminate the non-deterministic evolution from quantum theory have a long history, ranging from models which consider the measurement device as a quantum system \citep{arthurs_simultaneous_1965,von_neumann_mathematische_1971} to alternative interpretations of the theory \citep{dewitt_many-worlds_2015,dieks_modal_1998}.
-In pQT, this issue does not arise although a \textit{\emph{measurement problem}} persists in the sense that Axiom ${\cal T}$ appears insufficient to explain the emergence of specific measurement outcomes.
+Attempts to elimi-nate the non-deterministic evolution from quantum theory have a long history, ranging from models which consider the measurement device as a quantum system \cite{von_neumann_mathematische_1971,arthurs_simultaneous_1965} to alternative interpretations of the theory \cite{dewitt_many-worlds_2015,dieks_modal_1998}.
+In pQT, this problem does not arise.
+Nevertheless, part of the measurement problem persists in the sense that Axiom ${\cal T}$ appears insufficient to explain the emergence of specific measurement outcomes.